 Then I’m normally off to meet another client for lunch and a catch up on their company growth plans, before returning to the office.
 I sometimes get clients popping into the office as well with new roles to take on.

 Finally, I work from home in the evening to complete skype registrations – it’s often more convenient for candidates to chat in the evening but they can’t always make it over to see us in person.

 I’ll be registering candidates in the morning and writing profiles on them to send to clients, as well as completing interview pre-briefs.
 I also use this time for sourcing candidates for my jobs on our extensive database, LinkedIn and other on-line sites.

-I will then head into Leicester to attend the monthly Bistro Live, networking event.
+I will then head to Leicester to attend the monthly Bistro Live, networking event.
 This is a great opportunity to meet existing clients and forge new relationships in a friendly and relaxed environment.

-‘Sausage Baps’ first thing – it’s a Friday ritual that the whole office partakes in.
+Usually it's ‘Sausage Baps’ (Friday bangers) first thing – it’s a Vanilla ritual that the whole office partakes in.
 Then onto the phones to check in any temporary candidates and to complete some business development calls.
 Friday tends to be offer day, so I’ll be speaking to candidates and negotiating.
 I’ll have registrations in the office followed by my end of week calls to clients to see how candidates got in in their first week at work along with re-books for temporary staff.
-We have an of week meeting to review how things have gone and then set ourselves up for the new week with our task list.
+We have an end of week meeting to review how things have gone and then set ourselves out for the new week with our task list.

 No two days are the same but the variety is what makes this a very challenging yet reward role to have.

 Do you think you’ve got what it takes to be an Accountancy and Finance recruitment consultant at Vanilla?
-We’d love to hear from you if you do: email@example.com
+Check out our dedicated 'Work For Us' page